 - Remove the node from your cluster’s quorum.

-- Tidy up your AWS resources.
+- Tidy up the AWS resources for the removed nodes.

 Step 1: Remove the Node from the Cluster’s Quorum